Frequently Asked Questions

 for all the academic events.

-Only under very limited circumstances can Housing License Agreements be canceled.
+Only under very limited circumstances can Housing Contracts be canceled.
 Circumstances generally include a departure from the university, such as a leave of absence, withdrawal, academic suspension, study abroad, etc. Cancellations are not considered for students wishing to move off-campus.
-A student may request an exception to cancel the agreement through the Director of Housing Services or the director’s designee.
+A student may request an exception to cancel the contract through the Director of Housing Services or the director’s designee.

 How is my room furnished?